Do I need a primer for this color?

 - Use the correct primer as described above, or when you’re applying paint over a porous surface.

 - Allow the full drying time between coats.

 Stain Blocking Primer

 Stain Blocking Primer is the most highly effective primer for covering difficult stains and substrates, ideal for water stains.
-As with all ECOS paints and other products, this primer is water based, odorless, non-toxic, and VOC-free....More Details
+As with all ECOS paints and other products, this primer is water based, water-based, non-toxic, and VOC-free....More Details

 - Shipping Estimate

 Steps to Purchase

 STAINBLOCK - undercoat for "difficult" stains & bare ferrous interior metals.

 ECOS stain blocking primer is highly effective for concealing and blocking out difficult stains such as tannins from hardwoods (oak, mahogany, etc.), water stains on (for example) plaster walls and ceilings from leaking gutters, cisterns, roofs, etc. and many other "difficult to get rid of" stains.
 As a result, when appropriately applied to a surface, this primer will increase a surface's durability.
 ECOS primer also does not have the harsh odors common in other high performing primers.
 To achieve the best results, choose ECOS stain blocking primer for your next project.